GerardMT/Particles/README.md

 	- Drag

 ## Known issues
 - Some particles scape the box on the edges/vertices.
-This is due to not cheking for a collision again once the particle has been corrected.
-This can be easly fix at the cost of performance.
+This is due to not checking for a collision again once the particle has been corrected.
+This can be easily fix at the cost of performance.

-## Requirments
+## Requirements
 The software requires the following libraries to be installed:
 - GLEW
 - Eigen
 - QT 5

 ## Build
-Clone the repositroy:
+Clone the repository:

 	git clone https://github.com/GerardMT/Particles
 	cd Particles